Blich-Studio/api-gateway/README.md

 - ✅ Comprehensive error handling with specific error codes
 - ✅ Rollback migrations included

+> **⚠️ CRITICAL: Email Provider Not Implemented**
+> Email sending is currently **NOT functional in production**.
+The system logs verification URLs to the console in development mode but does not send actual emails.
+You **must** implement an email provider (SendGrid, AWS SES, or Nodemailer) in `src/modules/email/email.service.ts` before deploying to production.
+See the commented examples in that file for integration guidance.

 > **Note**: Email templates are currently inline in the code.
 For better maintainability when adding more templates, consider extracting them to separate `.html` or `.hbs` files.

 ### REST Endpoints